 The southside of the access road serving the Commercial District.
 If there is no access road, the path shall be constructed south of the parking lots servicing the commercial district.
 This path is intended to be parallel to the access road or parking lots and provide an east-west connection between the Commercial and Park Districts.

-Multi-use paths are encouraged throughout the Park District and may be asphalt or stone.
+Multi-use paths are encouraged throughout the Park District and may be asphalt or stone, but are encouraged to be asphalt.
 These paths should connect to the path along the Commercial District creating pedestrian linkages between the Commercial District and points of interest within the Park District.
 A multi-use path encircling the Park District is also encouraged.

 Sidewalks a minimum of five (5) feet in width shall be installed from the path along the southside of the access drive to the foundation sidewalk of each primary structure.
 These sidewalks shall be concrete.